-During the initial period of an absence for a disability, while you are receiving accrued sick pay and during the first year (12 months) of an unpaid sick or injury-on-duty leave of absence, the Company continues to pay its part toward the cost of your medical coverage for active employees, and you must pay your part of the cost, as well.
+During the initial period of an absence for a disability, while you are receiving accrued sick pay and during the 12-Month Period, the Company continues to pay its part toward the cost of your medical coverage for active employees, and you must pay your part of the cost, as well.
 You will receive a personalized Leave of Absence Worksheet when the Payroll Transaction Request (PTR) placing you on unpaid leave is processed.
 The worksheet lists your benefits options during the leave, costs for benefit coverage, and the election deadline.
 If you elect to continue your medical and dental benefit, this coverage ends at the end of the 12th month of your leave.